 - the categories of personal data concerned

-- who else outside SPMHS might have received the data from SPMHS
+- who else outside SPMHS might have received data from SPMHS

-- what the source of the information was (if you didn’t provide it directly to SPMHS)
+- what the source of the information was (if you didn’t provide it directly to us)

 - and how long it will be stored.

-Although this is not the case for most healthcare providers, you can request a copy of your medical record in a format that allows you to transmit the data to another health care provider or general practitioner.
-The protocol for transfer of medical records is for the receiving provider/practice to provide a signed patient consent form for the transfer of medical records from the original or sending practice.
-SPMHS will only send the records via a secure format.
+Although this is not the case for most healthcare providers, you can request a copy of your medical record in a format that allows you to transmit the data to another healthcare provider or GP.
+The protocol for transfer of medical records is for the receiving provider or practice to provide a signed patient consent form for the transfer of medical records from the original or sending practice.
+We will only send the records via a secure format.

 You have the right to object to certain types of processing.
 The right to object only applies in certain circumstances.
 You have an absolute right to object to processing of your personal data where the processing relates to direct marketing, where such processing must be immediately stopped upon your request.

-The Right to object to automated processing, including profiling (Article 22 of the GDPR)
+Right to object to automated processing, including profiling

 You shall have the right not to be subject to a decision based solely on automated processing (processing operation that is performed without any human intervention), including profiling, which produces legal effects concerning you or similarly significantly affects you.